3 Common Fat Loss Misconceptions

 There's MANY ways to achieve a calorie deficit.

+The goal of any 'diet' is to achieve a calorie deficit, and tracking is just one method to accomplish that.
 Similar to how stepping on the scale daily doesn't guarantee weight loss, tracking alone doesn't guarantee success.
 In fact, some individuals may override their natural eating cues and end up consuming more calories than if they had listened to their body's signals.
 If your goal aligns with this approach, that's fantastic!
 However, if it doesn't, it's important to recognize the potential drawbacks of macro tracking.

-Misconception 3: "I have to increase cardio to lose weight"
+❌Misconception 3: "I have to increase cardio to lose weight"

 Nope!
 Adding excessive cardio or solely relying on it can backfire.
 While cardio is important for overall health, it's not the only solution for fat loss.

-increase hunger and decrease NEAT (non-exercise activity thermogenesis) - unintentional movement throughout the day.
+In fact, overdoing cardio can increase hunger and decrease NEAT (non-exercise activity thermogenesis) - unintentional movement throughout the day.
 Instead, prioritize resistance training and walking, they are secret weapons for sculpting your physique and maintaining fat loss results.

 The goal is always a calorie deficit if you want to lose weight/lose fat.